 Read also: How to be more productive at work

 5. Take action on your biggest priority

 Identifying your biggest three or four priorities at work is often the easy part.
 Identifying your number one priority can be the difficult part.
-To help you clarify your biggest priority imagine only doing one crucially important thing that day.
+To improve your prioritisation, imagine only doing one crucially important thing that day.

 This thinking exercise will help you identify the one activity that will produce the biggest result.
 This priority should be a task that is exciting and motivating.
 It should be a task that will help you make productive progress towards your goals.

 Once you’ve identified this priority, take action and work on the task until completed.
 If you’re not excited and motivated to take action on your biggest priority you may need to review your priority list.

 6. Celebrate progress

 To stay focused and motivated on your biggest work priorities, celebrate progress at the end of each day.
 Write down three things that you achieved that day, and the difference achieving those results made.

 It is also essential to review what worked and what didn’t work.
 Reviewing the day ensures you identify the right work priorities and don’t have too many or too few priorities.